-Pelvic organ prolapse is the descent of pelvic organs through the vagina.
-Specifically, pelvic organs include the bladder, the uterus, and the rectum.
-So, a prolapse could involve one or multiple of these organs.
+Pelvic organ prolapse, or POP, is the descent of pelvic organs through the vagina.
+The term pelvic organs refers to the bladder, the uterus, or the rectum, and prolapse of each organ has its own name.

 There are two main reasons for a prolapse to occur.

-- Trauma during delivery—in other words, excessive stretching or tearing—OR;
+- Trauma during delivery.
+This can include excessive stretching or tearing.

 - Muscle weakness combined with too much pressure.